marijnh/Eloquent-JavaScript/19_paint.md

 To see why this is important, let's consider the alternative—distributing pieces of state throughout the interface.
 Up to a certain point, this is easier to program.
-We can just put in a ((color field)), and read its value when we need to know the current color.
+We can just put in a ((color field)) and read its value when we need to know the current color.

 But then we add the ((color picker))—a tool that lets you click on the